ilyko96/udacity_flying_car_proj3/README.md

 ## Extra Challenge 2
 <sub>_1.
 For flying a trajectory, is there a way to provide even more information for even better tracking?_</sub>

-Yes, the acceleration can be calculated for each trajectory point.
+Yes, e.g. the acceleration can be calculated for each trajectory point.
 It will be passed into **Altitude Controller** and **Lateral Position Controller** (the same way as velocity information) and used as Feed Forward term in PID equation.

 Another option is to calculate vehicle's attitude at each point.
 This will affect quad's yaw in current implementation.
 The result will as quad persuades trajectory points with its front side.
-However, this is not going to increase the accuracy of tracking, rather than it is one another option how quad can follow trajectory points.
+However, this is not going to increase the accuracy of tracking (at least much), rather than it is a one another option how quad can follow trajectory points.

 Specifying rotation angles and/or rotation rates might somehow help quad predict its best attitude in each trajectory point.
 However, in order to make use of this information we need to change the structure of the whole quad controller.